cardano-foundation/cf-identity-wallet/README.md

 # Overview

 <div style="text-align: justify">
 The Identity Wallet is an open source application developed by the Cardano Foundation.
 It provides a digital solution for users to securely store, manage, and share their identifiers and verifiable credentials using a mobile device.
 This project is the result of on-going research and development pertaining to the principles of Self-Sovereign Identity (SSI), Decentralized Identifiers (DIDs), Self-Certifying Identifiers (SCIs), Verifiable Credentials, Verifiable Data Registries (VDRs) and the standards, frameworks and implementations available within the Cardano ecosystem and externally.
-The release of Identity Wallet version 0.1.0 provides an open source reference implementation demonstrating W3C Decentralized Identifiers, Verifiable Credentials, and Key Event Receipt Infrastructure (KERI) on Cardano.
+The first release of Identity Wallet provides an open source reference implementation demonstrating W3C Decentralized Identifiers, Verifiable Credentials, and Key Event Receipt Infrastructure (KERI) on Cardano.
 </div>

 #### Click the image below to watch our overview video